jdiwnab/OrbitSim/Readme.md

 * Collisions between objects

 ## Details
-This simulator uses a Runge-Kutta algorithm to simulate gravity.
-This has shown to be the most accurate and fastest algorithm tested.
-Also implemented, but not used or exposed are Euler and Verlet integration.
+This simulator implements three different iterative algorithms to simulate gravity.
+By default, we use Runge-Kutta, as it has shown to be much more stable than Euler or Verlet, with only a small speed difference.

 The code supports a 3D simulation, but display an input are limited to 2 dimentions at this time.